nuuuwan/news_lk3_data/README.md

 *2024-09-19 10:45:00* · [`adaderanalk`](https://www.adaderana.lk/news/102074/another-shooting-youth-gunned-down-in-kurunegala) · `en`

-A 30-year-old youth has been killed in a shooting incident in the Rasanayakapura area in Kurunegala.
+A 30-year-old youth has been killed in a shooting incident in the Rasanayakapura area in Kurunegala this morning (19).

+Police have launched an investigation based on the information received by Rasanayakapura Police regarding a person who was found bleeding and collapsed on the floor of a restaurant located in the Nammuwawa area of the Rasanayakapura police division, with apparent gunshot injuries.

+The deceased is a 30-year-old resident of Nammuwawa area in Rasanayakapura.

+The preliminary investigations indicate that the murder was carried out using a firearm by an unidentified gunman.

+A magisterial inquiry is scheduled to be held by the Nikaweratiya Magistrate.

+Rasanayakapura Police is conducting further investigations to arrest the suspects involved.

-This is the third shooting incident reported in the country within the last 24 hours.
+This is the third fatal shooting incident reported in the country within the last 24 hours.

 Meanwhile, in a separate incident, one person was killed and two others were injured in a shooting incident at Midigama in Matara this morning.

-Police said the two unidentified gunmen, who arrived on a motorcycle, had opened fire at a person who was at a fish market in the Goviyapana area in the Midigama police area this morning (19) and had fled the scene.

-The owner of the fish stall, who sustained serious injuries from the gunfire, along with two other individuals who had arrived at the stall and were also injured from the shooting were admitted to the Karapitiya Hospital for treatment.

-However, the fish market owner had succumbed to his injuries upon admission to the hospital.

-The deceased is a 38-year-old resident of the Goviyapana area.

-The body has been placed at the mortuary of the Karapitiya Hospital.

 ...